-Nice action shot of Martyna catching a smoker from Jose to be filled up with coconut husk leaves.
+Nice action shot of Martyna catching a smoker to be filled up with coconut husk leaves.
 As you can see we have already cut open the wall on the outside to access the colony.

 We started on the outside of the building but quickly realized that the colony was much bigger than we had anticipated.
 After drilling and cutting through the outside concrete we moved our efforts to the inside of the gymnasium.

 Here we are scooping the bees into a new beehive box.
 They are loud and not happy!
 Jose had already been stung multiple times at this point and it was a day that none of the team would escape unscathed.

 Nothing a little Benadryl can't fix.
 There has been limited research done into the health benefits of bee stings but it definitely is something worth considering.

 For centuries, honey, bee pollen, and bee venom have been used to treat a number of ailments that vary between chronic pain to skin conditions.
 Apitherapy, or the medical use of honeybee products that range from royal jelly to bee venom, was used by the ancient Egyptians as a homeopathic remedy for arthritis.
 Today, bee venom therapy, or bee sting therapy, has captured the attention of medical science as a potential homeopathic remedy for multiple sclerosis (MS) symptoms.